michael-fa/DiscordAMX_net3.1/README.md

 ## Current Features
 * Set the DiscordActivity ('playing, listening, watching') Text
 * Send Messages to any channel
 * Setting timers
 * Private DM Handling
-* Receive onReaction, onMemberJoin, onMemberLeave, onMessage, on onCommand! **(Note until wiki is done: Commands in DiscordAMX are all handled with / as prefix!)**
+* Multiple guild support
+* Multiple script support
+* Members ans Scripte can be handled via Script_IDs, so that it's easier without using the 18 digit ID.

 ## Planned for first release